lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Time series expressions
 {: #chapterTimeSeriesExpressions}

-The syntax of a *time series expression* is described by the syntax diagrams below.
+The syntax of a *time series expression* is described by the following syntax diagrams.

 <h4 id="timeSeriesExpression">timeSeriesExpression</h4>